Pullback formulas for arithmetic cycles on orthogonal Shimura varieties: Arithmetic specialization to the normal bundle

 extending \eqref{deformation diagram}, and a finite expansion of currents

 in the space $D^{k+2}_{\tilde{X}^* / \partial \tilde{X}^*}$.
 The inclusion $ {}_cE_{\tilde{X}}^\bullet \to {}_cE_{\tilde{X}^*}^\bullet( \mynull \partial\tilde{X}^* ) $ induces a surjection

 and applying this map to both sides of \eqref{strong expansion} yields a finite logarithmic expansion of $[g]$.
 The refined logarithmic expansion \eqref{strong expansion} contains more information than a logarithmic expansion in our sense.
-Using it, Hu is able to construct a smooth compactification $N_{X_0/X} \subset N_{X_0/X}^*$ and a distinguished lift of $\sigma_{X_0/X}(g)$ under the surjection
+Using it, Hu is able to construct a smooth compactification $N_{X_0/X} \subset N_{X_0/X}^*$ of the normal bundle, and a distinguished lift of $\sigma_{X_0/X}(g)$ under the surjection

 Although we will not need such a lift, the benefits of having one are explained in Remark \ref{rem:strong hu pullback}. \end{remark}